wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/5-set-up-resources.md

 content should be located throughout the three components of the Viva Connections experience.
-The planning team decides to use links in SharePoint global navigation to make it easy to access the most popular portals that help people complete high-impact tasks like completing required training, access information about pay and benefits, find out more about upcoming events, and get more information about people and facilities.
+The planning team decides to use links in SharePoint global navigation to make it easy to access the most popular portals, such as required training, information about pay and benefits, upcoming events, and information about people and facilities.